-Manatee County Sheriff's Office detectives believe Richard Wayne Matthews Jr., 32, who lists his residence as homeless, killed Helen Van Orden in her apartment in what sheriff's office spokesman Dave Bristow on Sunday called: "a burglary gone horribly bad."
+Manatee County Sheriffs Office detectives believe Richard Wayne Matthews Jr., 32, who lists his residence as homeless, murdered Helen Van Orden in her apartment in what sheriffs office spokesman Dave Bristow on Sunday called: a burglary gone horribly bad.

-Charles Van Orden, 61, said he believes his mother may have been killed Thursday for her credit cards, purse and 2000 silver Dodge Strata.
+Charles Van Orden, 61, said he believes his mother may have been murdered Thursday for her credit cards, purse and 2000 silver Dodge Strata.

 Layhew said she believes there was a connection between her mother and Matthews.

 The connection to this guy was that he was associated with friends of my son, Nathan Cory Martin, who has passed away, Layhew said.
 I believe Matthews stayed in an apartment in Burgundy II and he must have seen my mom come and go and recognized her from the days when Nathan was alive.
 I think he thought of her as an easy mark.

 Charles Van Orden said his mother was sweet and made delicious meals of roast beef and mashed potatoes.

 Layhew said: Our mom was a go-getter, She didnt let anything get by her.
 She stayed busy.
 She was very active.
 She never let grass grow under feet.